Stay two nights this summer and your 3rd night is on us!Details »

 Southside Progression Park

-The Southside Progression Park will debut in 2013; this park is intended to relieve some of the pressure on The Stomping Grounds by providing hiker-friendly, unintimidating medium features.
+The Southside Progression Park provides hiker-friendly, unintimidating medium features.
 The Southside Progression Park is a great place to hone your skills before stepping up to The Stomping Grounds.
 Located just South of the Stomping Grounds Terrain Park.

 The Terrain Garden, located above Enchanted Forest off of Musical Chairs, is the place for our youngest riders and beginner park users to get a feel for freestyle terrain.
 The features are small and low to the ground, and the vibe focused around family fun.

 In an effort to educate users of Schweitzer’s Stomping Grounds Terrain Park, and with the intention of making the Stomping Grounds more safe and more fun for riders, we are continuing the park pass program this winter season.
 The pass will be required for anyone entering the Stomping Grounds facility which contains our largest features.
-Although we will not require the pass for use of the Terrain Garden, the Starfish Park, or the Rider X course, we strongly encourage all users of our freestyle terrain to go through the program and purchase their pass.
+Although we will not require the pass for use of the Terrain Garden or the South Park, we strongly encourage all users of our freestyle terrain to go through the program and purchase their pass.

 To get your Stomping Grounds Terrain Park Pass, follow these simple steps: